 Adapt to thrive

 The reality of living with an incurable, unpredictable disease means learning to be flexible and to let good, be good enough.
 Letting go of how we think things should be and accepting things how they are right now is fundamental for personal growth.
-Adapt so that you can move forward.
+Learn to adapt so that you can move forward.

 Acceptance is a gift to yourself.
 It means that you recognize that at that moment in time, you can’t change certain things, so you make a choice to learn how to live with them.
 By learning to focus on what you can control and releasing the rest, you permit yourself to see possibilities instead of obstacles.
 This allows for new beginnings.